theokrueger/writeups/htb/jerry/solution.md

 and we have access to manager now! what a dumb way to get to it. from manager, we are able to upload our own `.WAR` files to the server.

-upon further research, these can be executed and therefore used to create a reverse shell! lets explore the 3 methods we have at our disposal for this.
+upon further research, these are executed on the host machine and therefore can be used to create a reverse shell! lets explore 2 methods we have at our disposal for this.

 # exploiting